 For the tools you make available in your course, you can add links to them on the course menu and in course areas.
 If you add the Tools area to your course menu, students see all the tools that you have made available on one page.

-This video shows you how to set tool availability in your course.
+Video: How to turn tools on and off in a course shows you how to set tool availability in your course.

 On the Control Panel, expand the Customization section and select Tool Availability.
 Select or clear the check boxes of the tools you want to use in your course and which users will have access to these tools.